 - ABL1, 9q34.11-q34.12, Red

 - BCR, 22q11.22-q11.23, Green

 - ASS1, 9q34.11-q34.12, Blue

-The presence of the Philadelphia chromosome (Ph) has important diagnostic and prognostic implications in a number of haematological disorders.
+The presence of a BCR-ABL1 fusion has important diagnostic and prognostic implications in a number of haematological disorders.

 I first came across Cytocell FISH probes in a previous lab I worked in and I was struck by the quality of the products.
 Since this time, I have been recommending and introducing Cytocell probes across all application areas — now they are the primary FISH probes used in our lab.
 They have an excellent range of products and their ready-to-use reagent format saves considerable time.
 As a matter of fact, at a recent conference there was a discussion about the lack of commercial probes for a particular disorder and I was happy to point the participants in the direction of the Cytocell catalogue, which contains the exact probes required.
 Elizabeth Benner, Medical Technologist at the University of Arizona Health Network

 - Swerdlow et al., (eds,) WHO Classification of Tumours of Haematopoietic and Lymphoid Tissue, Lyon, France, 4th edition, IARC,2017